youssefhawas/CSE251A-Projects/README.md

 * Project-2.ipynb : Jupyter notebook containing both random coordinate descent as well as my personal implemented greedy coordinate descent algorithm.

 * Project2.pdf : Project report containing the inner workings of the implemented algorithm and how it performs compared to random coordinate descent.

+*These projects as a part of the CSE 251A (ML: Learning Algorithms) course in UCSD.*